Be confident in the quality of the German translation you buy

 services offered by a localization or globalization agency, then these

-will be subject to the professional guidelines of the Localization
+will be subject to the professional guidelines of the Globalization and Localization Association.

-Remember: Translation standards cover translation agency work processes - not specifically the output of the individual translators they employ.
+Remember: Translation standards cover translation agency work processes - not specifically the output of the individual translators they employ, although certified agencies will be required to work with qualified translators.

 Although some national governments had already introduced translation